ut0mt8/k8sqndway/README.md

 ip route add 10.200.30.0/24 via 10.0.0.13
 ```

-> You can make these persistent, the method depend on your chosen distro.
+> You should make these persistent, the method depend on your distribution.

 ---

 # Deploying the DNS Cluster Add-on

-In this lab you will deploy the [DNS add-on](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) which provides DNS based service discovery to applications running inside the Kubernetes cluster.
+In this section you will deploy the [DNS add-on](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) which provides DNS based service discovery to applications running inside the Kubernetes cluster.

 ## The DNS Cluster Add-on